This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Melbourne is a top foodie destination

-If you’re trying to work out whether Sydney or Melbourne is a better foodie destination, I’m here to tell you that Melbourne wins.
-Australians love indulging in brunch and there are so many Melbourne cafes serving delicious brunches.
-Some of my favourites include Darling Cafe, The Hardware Societe, Green Refectory, Proud Mary and Archie’s All Day.
+If you’re trying to determine whether Sydney or Melbourne is a better foodie destination, I’m here to tell you that Melbourne wins.
+Australians love indulging in brunch, and so many Melbourne cafes serve delicious brunches.
+My favourites include Darling Cafe, The Hardware Societe, Green Refectory, Proud Mary and Archie’s All Day.
 If you visit Archie’s, please get the chicken and waffles or fluffy pancakes 🤤.
 Melbourne is also Australia’s coffee capital, so you will find independent cafes literally around every corner and down every alley in Melbourne CBD.

 Furthermore, the city has everything from cheap eats to fine-dining establishments.
 I love heading to Chinatown for an affordable and delicious dumpling-focused meal.
 On the other end of the spectrum, there’s Chin Chin for Asian fusion cuisine and Dinner by Heston Blumenthal, if you want an unforgettable fine-dining experience.
-So no matter your budget or taste, there’s plenty of foodie opportunities waiting for you in Melbourne.
+So no matter your budget or taste, plenty of foodie opportunities await you in Melbourne.

 Read more: My favourite Melbourne eats, where to eat in Richmond (my old neighbourhood) and a mini Melbourne food diary.